 Substrate Handling Influences Water Holding Capacity

-As mentioned in our article Substrate Structure Influences Water Holding Capacity, water holding capacity is greatly influenced by the size of the growing medium particles.
+Water holding capacity is greatly influenced by the size of the growing medium particles.
 Coarse particles create macropores which account for drainage and air porosity, while fine particles create micropores which retain water.
 A mixture of coarse and fine particles can be prejudicial for a substrate because the macropores will be filled by the fine particles, which reduces the air porosity of the growing medium.

 Water Holding Characteristics of Seed Germination Substrates

 A substrate with fine components is mainly used as a seed germination medium, and depending on the grower’s preferences, it can also be used to root cuttings.
 Therefore, this type of substrate is designed to easily fill small cells and to hold lots of water.
 Depending on the season of the year and the grower’s preference, a seed germination substrate may contain perlite or vermiculite.

 Usually, a germination substrate with perlite, such as our PRO-MIX® FPX, is more widely used during winter due to its lower water retention capacity, whereas a germination substrate with vermiculite, such as our PRO-MIX ® PGX, is used during the summer since it has a higher water retention capacity.
 However, both PRO-MIX® FPX and PRO-MIX® PGX are designed to hold sufficient water and provide good aeration between watering cycles when used properly.